gsacavdm/dotnet-pdf/README.md

 ./Sc.Pdf -f pdfs/my-file.pdf
 ```

-The more speccialized execution modes are used for parsing insurance EoBs and renaming the downloaded EoBs which have random file names to file names following my naming convention
+The more specialized execution modes are used for parsing insurance EoBs and renaming the downloaded EoBs which have random file names to file names following my naming convention
 ```
 ./Sc.Pdf -d $(pwd) -m RegenceMove
 ```